entdec/nuntius/README.md

 end
 ```

-Additionally you need to define an extension of the Nuntius::BaseMessenger for the same model with a matching name (in app/messengers):
+Additionally you need to define an extension of the Nuntius::BaseMessenger for the same model with a matching name (in app/messengers).
+Messengers can set extra parameters, but also manipulate templates selected.

 ```ruby
 class CarMessenger < Nuntius::BaseMessenger